kerwanp/Spotytube/README.md

 ## WIP

-This project is currently is still under development.
+This project is still under development.
 You may occurs issues while using it.

 ## Dependencies